jobisoft/Provider-4-TbSync/README.md

 # EWS-4-TbSync
 The Exchange WebServices provider for the Thunderbird synchronization AddOn TbSync.
 If this AddOn and TbSync are installed, TbSync will be able to sync EWS accounts.

-However: **This is work in progress and not yet functional.
+**This is work in progress and not yet functional.
 Do not expect this to be released anytime soon.**

 ### Images of the EWS provider hooked into TbSync